 Teaching Mythology with Opinion and Persuasive Pieces

-“Now they’re writing persuasive pieces.
-The kids switched to second person, directing their writing to the audience using the pronoun you.
+“Then they’ll write persuasive pieces.
+The kids will switch to second person, directing their writing to the audience using the pronoun you.
 The topic?
 Which Greek god or goddess would make the best president.
-Actually, some of them did really well on the first piece.
-So I’m having them write five paragraphs.”

-“How fun!” exclaimed her teaching partner.
+“How fun!” exclaimed her student teacher.

 Teaching Mythology Allusions

-“Yep, 40 terms.
+“Yep, 40 terms.”